 Posted by Synopsys Editorial Team on October 12, 2015

 Perimeter security (and its limitations) is the first of seven myths we’ll explore.
 The seven software security myths are common misconceptions about software security best practices.
 These myths explore how software security initiatives should work, and aren’t simply about how to secure a particular application.
-Stay tuned for the second part of this series to hit the Synopsys Software Security blog on October 16th.
+Stay tuned for the second part of this series to hit the Synopsys Software Integrity blog on October 16.

 Perimeter security was designed to protect an internal network from the mysterious unknown of countless malicious users by selectively stopping network traffic coming in and out of the theoretically-protected network.
 Perimeter security has evolved over the years to include firewalls (and the extremely limited web application firewalls (WAFs)), security information and event management (SIEM) products and products that monitor the operating environment in real time.

 While these systems are a worthy investment and can effectively shield the hustle and bustle of creativity and innovation within your network, they do nothing to secure the actual software you rely on.
 Perimeter security protects the broken stuff from the bad people with a thing placed at the perimeter.